-This course is designed to provide students with critical knowledge and understanding of the specialised concepts and capital structure theories, cost of capital, dividend theories and policies, mergers and acquisitions.
+This course is designed to provide the student with critical knowledge and understanding of the specialized concepts and theories in financial management.
+The course covers the following main topics: capital markets and market efficiency, short-term financing and working capital management: cash management, Inventory management and trade receivables management, long-term financing: equity and debt financing, advanced cases in valuing investments: capital structure theories, cost of capital, dividend theories and policies, mergers and acquisitions.
 (Prerequisite: None)

-MAF691 - Methods of Scientific Research and Applied Statistics for Accounting and Finance professional skills necessary to apply scientific research methods and applied statistics to carry out discreet scientific research to address complex accounting and financial problems in the business environment.
-This course deals with the philosophy and ethics of scientific research, identifying the research problem and developing the objectives.
+MAF691 - Methods of Scientific Research and Applied Statistics for Accounting and Finance

+This course is designed to provide the student with critical knowledge and understanding of investigative methods and professional skills necessary to apply scientific research methods and applied statistics to carry out discreet scientific research to address complex accounting and financial problems in the business environment.
+This course deals with a number of topics including: philosophy and ethics of scientific research; Identifying the research problem and developing the objectives.
 The course also covers the methodology of scientific research, data collection tools and applied statistical methods suitable for data analysis using modern statistical packages.
+(Prerequisite: None)